SAP-samples/btp-fiori-helloworld/docs/hellofiori/6_odatasources/6_1_1_northwind_products.md

 1. Open your BAS
 2. Open your Fiori Dev Space.
-3. Optional: This step is only needed if you want to deploy your app into your Cloud Foundry html5 repository.
+3. Optional: This step is only needed if you want to deploy your app into your Cloud Foundry HTML5 repository.
-   Connect to your Cloud Foundry endpoint of your CF subaccount.
+   Connect to the Cloud Foundry endpoint of your CF subaccount.
    Start the command palette from the menu View > Find Command, search for cf:login, and select the command `CF:Login to Cloud Foundry`.

    Enter the Cloud Foundry endpoint you want to use.
 Enter your email and your password to proceed.

-   Next, you need to select the Cloud Foundry Organization and space you want use.
+   Next, select the Cloud Foundry Organization and space you want to use.

 ### Create a Project from Template with an SAP Fiori List-Detail Application Template

-1. Open your Business Application Studio (BAS)
+1. Open your Business Application Studio (BAS).

-2. Open the Get Started Home Page (you can reopen it always navigating to Menu Bar --> Help --> Get Started).
+2. Open the Get Started Home Page (you can always reopen it by navigating to Menu Bar --> Help --> Get Started).

 3. Select **Start from template**.

 4. Select **SAP Fiori Application** and press "Start".

 5. Select **SAPUI5 freestyle** as Application Type.

 6. Select SAP Fiori **SAP Fiori Worklist Application**.

    ![](images/6_1_prod_1_template.png)

 7. In the step **Data Source and Service Selection** select as **Data Source**:

    * Option A: "Connect to a System" to use the backend Northwind definition.
-Choose if you want to deploy your app to the backend. <br>
+Choose if you want to deploy your app to the backend.

-     Choose "Northwind". <br>
+     Choose "Northwind".

      The Service Path is `V2/Northwind/Northwind.svc/`. (wait until the system has checked the provided path)

-   * Option B: "Connect to an OData Service" if you dont want to deploy your app.
+   * Option B: "Connect to an OData Service" if you don't want to deploy your app.
-     The OData V2 service URL is: https://services.odata.org/V2/Northwind/Northwind.svc/ . <br>
+     The OData V2 service URL is https://services.odata.org/V2/Northwind/Northwind.svc/.

      The service metadata will be loaded in the background.

    ![](images/6_1_prod_2_datasource.png)

 8. Press "Next".

-9. Next step is the Service entity selection.
+9. The next step is the Service entity selection.
 You need 1 entity set for the master and the detail view. <br>

     **Note:** The Worklist template comes preconfigured for a standard use case.
-It does not always fit to the service used.
+It does not always fit the service used.
 So make your best guess.
 You can change it later.

-    For <br>
-    **Object collection** select the "table" "Products" <br>
+    - For **Object collection** select the "table" "Products"
-    **Object collection key** select "Product"ID" <br>
+    - For **Object collection key** select "Product"ID"
-    **Object ID** select "ProductName" (just shows the Product name in the list) <br>
+    - For **Object ID** select "ProductName" (just shows the Product name in the list)
-    **Object number** select "CategoryID" or "None" <br>
+    - For **Object number** select "CategoryID" or "None"
-    **Object unit of measure** select "UnitPrice" or "None" <br>
+    - For **Object unit of measure** select "UnitPrice" or "None"

     ![](images/6_1_prod_2_entities.png)

     <br>

-10. Provide the Project Atrributes <br>
+10. Provide the Project Attributes

-    Modul name: ui5northwindproducts   <br>
+    - Module name: ui5northwindproducts
-    Application title: as you like <br>
+    - Application title: as you like
-    Application namespace: sap.btp  <br>
+    - Application namespace: sap.btp
-    Description: as you like <br>
+    - Description: as you like
-    Project folder path: keep the standards <br>
+    - Project folder path: keep the standards
-    Minimum SAPUI5 version: Same, keep it <br>
+    - Minimum SAPUI5 version: Same, keep it
-    Add deployment configuration: "YES" (it is optional, in case you want to deploy to BTP Cloud Foundry runtime) <br>
+    - Add deployment configuration: "YES" (it is optional, in case you want to deploy to BTP Cloud Foundry runtime)
-    Skip FLP and advanced options.
-You can add FLP configs also later.  <br>
+    - Skip FLP and advanced options.
+You can add FLP configs also later.

     ![](images/6_1_prod_3_project.png)

 11. Choose **Next** or **Finish**.

-12. if you choosed add deployment configuration: "Yes", the Deployment Configuration step screen will appear.
+12. If you chose to add deployment configuration: "Yes", the Deployment Configuration step screen will appear.

-    Target: Choose "Cloud Foundry <br>
+    - Target: Choose "Cloud Foundry"
-    Destination Name: "Northwind" (or "None" if you did not choose to deploy) <br>
+    - Destination Name: "Northwind" (or "None" if you did not choose to deploy)
-    Add application to managed application router?: "Yes" (keep it, this will ease deployment) <br>
+    - Add application to managed application router?: "Yes" (keep it, this will ease deployment)

 13. Choose **Finish**